 Originally from Valencia (Spain), Pablo studies violin with Boris Kuniev, Manuel Villuendas and Mario Peris.
 He studies historical performance practice at the Academia de Música Antigua Universidad de Salamanca with Enrico Gatti, Kees Koelmans, Wim ten Have, Jacques Ogg and Peter Frankenberg and plays in numerous concerts in the context of Salamanca Capital Cultural 2002.

 He graduates from Brussels Royal Conservatory (Belgium) with a master in baroque violin and completes his musical education in masterclasses with Sigiswald and Barthold Kuijken, Peter Van Heyghen, Paul Dombrecht and Erik Van Nevel.

 He studies orchestral conducting for two years at the Conservatory of Lille (France) with Jean-Sébastien Béreau.

-He performs regularly with Haydn Sinfonietta Wien (Austria), Les Agrémens, RedHerring (Belgium), Cölner Barockorchester (Germany), Orquesta Barroca de la Universidad de Salamanca, Nereydas (Spain) and other ensembles in The Netherlands, France, Italy, Portugal and Poland recording for BIS and Ricercar.
+He performs regularly with Haydn Sinfonietta Wien (Austria), Les Agrémens, RedHerring (Belgium), Cölner Barockorchester (Germany), Orquesta Barroca de la Universidad de Salamanca, Nereydas (Spain) and other ensembles in The Netherlands, France, Italy, Portugal and Poland.
+He records for BIS, Ricercar and Glossa.